unibe-icelab/thz-image-explorer/paper/paper.md

 THz time-domain spectroscopy (TDS) is a fast-growing field with applications to perform non-destructive studies of material properties [@neu_tutorial_2018].
-This involves measuring the interaction of pulses of radiation with a sample, where the pulses are either be measured after either passing through (transmission spectrum) or being reflected by (reflection spectrum) the sample.
+This involves measuring the interaction of pulses of radiation with a sample, where the pulses are measured after either passing through (transmission spectrum) or being reflected by (reflection spectrum) the sample.
 Through Fourier analysis (FFT), we can investigate the complex refractive index and absorption coefficient of the sample.
 By placing either the sample or the optical setup on a moving stage, the sample can be imaged in 2D.